poseidon-framework/poseidon-hs/README.md

 Let's use the `list` command to list all packages in the `modern` and `Reference_Genomes`:

 ```
-poet list -d /path/to/poseidon/packages/modern \
+trident list -d /path/to/poseidon/packages/modern \
   -d /path/to/poseidon/packages/ReferenceGenomes --packages
 ```

 ### Analysing your own dataset outside of the main repository

 Being able to specify one or multiple repositories is often not enough, as you may have your own data to co-analyse with the main repository.
-This is easy to do, as you simply need to provide your own genotype data as yet another poseidon package to be added to you `poet list` command.
+This is easy to do, as you simply need to provide your own genotype data as yet another poseidon package to be added to you `trident list` command.
 For example, let's say you have genotype data in `EIGENSTRAT` format:

 ```
 ~/my_project/my_project.geno